Buyer GuideBuyer evaluation

 • Manual discounts and credits from the rep

 In a manual stack, the buyer reads each reply and types updates into the PO tool.
-AI replaces this entire layer: the supplier writes their reply in plain English (or WhatsApp shorthand, or a faxed PDF), and the AI extracts structured updates and applies them to the PO.
+AI can reduce much of this layer: the supplier writes their reply in plain English, WhatsApp shorthand, or an attached PDF, and the AI extracts structured updates for review.

 LineNow's full breakdown of how this works is in How AI Reads Your Supplier Emails.
-The result for a small team: the buyer spends 5 minutes a day reviewing AI-processed reply updates instead of 60 minutes a day transcribing supplier emails.
+The result for a small team: the buyer reviews AI-processed reply updates instead of transcribing every supplier email by hand.

-Tools that read invoices (close, but different): Yooz, Vic.ai, AppZen, MarginEdge (restaurant-specific OCR on invoices, not real-time supplier replies).
+Tools that read invoices (close, but different): Yooz, Vic.ai, AppZen, MarginEdge (restaurant-specific OCR on invoices, not supplier replies before invoicing).

 Tools that don't read supplier replies: Procurify, Tradogram, Precoro, Coupa, SAP Ariba, QuickBooks, Xero, all PO generators.